darkerload/JsonLogger/README.md

             var log = new Logger("connection");
             //You can giving 2 parameter when writing to log log.Write("test", NotifyType.Error);
-            //Even you are using parallel etc. You can use below ex:
+            //Even you are using parallel etc. Ex:
             Parallel.For(0, 20, i =>
             {
                 log.Write("test : " + i.ToString(), NotifyType.Warning);